About Arlington's Automatic Counters

 Machine Installation Dates

-Arlington's automatic counters were not all installed at the same time.
-If the selected time period begins before a counter was installed, the result will not include the bicyclists and pedestrians that passed the counter location before installation.
+Arlington's automatic counters have been installed over time.
+If your chosen time period includes dates before a particular counter was installed, the result will not include any bicyclists or pedestrians that passed the location before installation.

-Counters occasionally go offline for a variety of reasons.
+Counters occasionally go offline for a variety of reasons, including routine maintenance, insect infestation, or damage.
 If a counter was offline for any reason during the selected time period, the result will not reflect bicyclists and pedestrians who passed the counter location during that period.
+We may, over time, develop normalized data values to fill such gaps.

 Installed Counters, Installation Dates, Models

-- Key Bridge West, August 2011, EcoCombo (urban post, shared use sidewalk)
+- Key Bridge West, August 2011, EcoCombo (urban post), bicycles and pedestrians, with direction detection

-- Key Bridge East, August 2011, EcoCombo (urban post, shared use sidewalk)
+- Key Bridge East, August 2011, EcoCombo (urban post), bicycles and pedestrians, with direction detection

-- Wilson in the 2500 block, near Earl's, between N Cleveland and N Danville (Westbound)
+- Wilson in the 2500 block, near Earl's Sandwich Shop, between N Cleveland and N Danville (Westbound)

 - Clarendon at N Danville near the Starbucks (Eastbound)